larrysharpe/phmic/README.md

 >More details about the styles and patterns used in this app can be found in my [Angular Style Guide](https://github.com/johnpapa/angularjs-styleguide) and the [Angular Patterns: Clean Code](http://jpapa.me/ngclean) course at [Pluralsight](http://pluralsight.com/training/Authors/Details/john-papa) and working in teams.

 ## What is different from John Papa's HotTowel?
+All the credits for the Gulp Tasks go to the amazing John Papa's HotTowel Generator.
+I only made some tweaks to have a cleaner starting points for my next projects.
+Here are the main differences from the original:
 - SASS instead of LESS. with dynamic sass import into the main styles.scss for any .scss file that resides inside the app folder
 - Angular 1.5, Angular Animate 1.5, Angular-mocks 1.5, Angular-Sanatize 1.5
 - Remove toastr and jQuery dependency
 - add angular-moment module
 - cleaned layout module to a simple shell.html
-- all gulp task are in their respective file for easier configuration
+- the gulp tasks are split in their respective file for easier configuration and maintenance
-- Starter style framework that imports from Bootstrap 3 the basics (normalize, scaffolding, grid, mixins...) with a demo ready folder to start styling elements
+- Starter Style framework that imports from Bootstrap 3 only the basics (normalize, scaffolding, grid, mixins...).
+It has demo ready folder to be able to quickly start styling and visualizing

 ## Prerequisites